The Determinants of Auto Insurance Premiums

 Outside of Hawaii, which is the only state that does not allow insurance companies to use marital status as a premium determinant, married people pay less than single people, but the difference is larger for younger people.
 According to a new study, the difference is 21% for 20-year-olds, 7% for 25-year-olds, dropping to 2% for those older than 30. - Car Insurance Rates Penalize Single People - MarketWatch

 Ironically, having a valid drivers license is not a requirement for insurance in most states, although higher insurance premiums may be charged.
 In most states, if you drive a car, then you must have auto insurance, even if you are an illegal immigrant without a valid drivers license.
-The public policy is that it is better to have insured unlicensed drivers than uninsured unlicensed drivers, since they are going to drive anyway.
+The public policy is that it is better to have insured unlicensed drivers than uninsured unlicensed drivers, since they will drive anyway.
 Indeed, some insurers even prefer illegal immigrants, since their preference for avoiding authorities makes it less likely that they will report small claims.

 States are divided into rating territories, which largely determines premiums.
 City drivers generally pay much higher rates than rural drivers because of the increased number of accidents, increased number of vehicles involved in the accidents, higher claim costs, increased litigation, and higher jury awards, especially in large cities.
 Consequently, certain states, such as New Jersey and New York have the highest auto insurance premiums in the United States.
 Larger cities also have higher rates than in surrounding areas as evidenced by the high rates charged in the District of Columbia.
 In contrast, sparsely populated states, such as Wyoming, have much lower rates.